 Figure 6.
 Q13 How easy or difficult is it for you to afford to pay your current water and sewerage bill?
 Q14 How easy or difficult do you think it would be for you to afford these water/sewerage bills?
-Base: All HH participants (936)
+Base: All HH participants (946)

-- As expected, affordability of the future bill will become more problematic for those on the lower end of the income scale.
-Specifically difficult for those earning under £16,000 (68%).
-These households are significantly more likely to find their future bills fairly/very difficult to afford compared to any household earning over £52,000. - The percentage of participants saying that they would find their bill Very difficult to afford decreased almost in a linear manner with the increase of income, however it spiked again among those earning £26,000-£36,399.
+- The affordability of the water and sewage bill is likely to become problematic for those that are already struggling financially (those finding it very or quite difficult to manage financially).
+63% say they are finding it very or fairly difficult to pay their current water bill, however this number increases to 87% when asked about the 2025-30 bill. - As expected, affordability of the future bill will become more problematic for those on the lower end of the income scale.
+Specifically difficult for those earning under £16,000.
+These households are significantly more likely to find their future bills fairly/very difficult to afford compared to any household earning over £26,000. - The percentage of participants saying that they would find their bill Very difficult to afford decreased almost in a linear manner with the increase of income, however it spiked again among those earning £52,000-£72,799.